Understanding Ulaanbaatar: the city in the steppe

-As much as we were mesmerised by the endless steppe and majestic mountains of Mongolia's pristine rural regions, it was the country's capital, Ulaanbataar which really surprised us.
-A country of only three million people - half of which live in the capital - Mongolia struggles to connect its two identities and never is this more apparent than when comparing city and countryside.
-Whilst vast swathes of Mongolia remains blissfully in the 12th century, a booming mining export industry has brought prosperity and modernity to its capital.
+As much as we were mesmerised by the endless steppe and majestic mountains of Mongolia's pristine rural regions, it was the country's capital, Ulaanbataar (UB), that really surprised us.
+A country of only three million people – half of which live in the capital – Mongolia struggles to connect its two identities and never is this more apparent than when comparing city and countryside.
+While vast swathes of Mongolia remain blissfully in the 12th century, a booming mining export industry has brought prosperity and modernity to its capital.

-While the centre's lights are just as bright as any other Asian metropolis and multi million glass buildings stand side by side with Soviet blocks, dig a little deeper and you'll find a city of juxtapositions: masterful graffiti which tells of Mongolian history and heritage alongside tiny Buddhist temples, designer boutiques overlooking the sprawling 'Black Market' selling saddles and other equine paraphernalia alongside ger walls and furnishings, young Mongolians dressed to the nines in the latest fashions waiting at traffic lights alongside a del-clad nomad in traditional boots.
+While the centre's lights are just as bright as any other Asian metropolis and multi-million glass buildings stand side by side with Soviet blocks, dig a little deeper and you'll find a metropolis of juxtapositions: masterful graffiti that tells of Mongolian history and heritage alongside tiny Buddhist temples, designer boutiques overlooking the sprawling 'Black Market' selling saddles and other equine paraphernalia alongside ger walls and furnishings, young Mongolians dressed to the nines in the latest fashions waiting at traffic lights alongside a deel-clad nomad in traditional boots.

-There are archery workshops in which craftsmen fashion quality bows and arrows and a burgeoning jazz scene - the country hosts an annual jazz festival.
-Sadly the unexpected trend for Mongolian punk seems to have faded but while it lasted it cast a pierced and tattooed slice of the population onto the world stage in Benj Binks’ eye-opening film, Mongolian Bling.
-Sumo wrestlers train in backstreet gyms hoping to be picked for elite training squads and eventually heading to Tokyo where many of them have gone on to beat Japanese champions.
-Nationally, the wrestling calendar comes to a colourful climax in July when the city hosts the country's most important festival, Naadam.
+There are archery workshops in which craftsmen fashion quality bows and arrows and a burgeoning jazz scene – the country hosts an annual jazz festival.
+Sadly the unexpected trend for Mongolian punk seems to have faded but while it lasted, it cast a pierced and tattooed slice of the population onto the world stage in Benj Binks’ eye-opening film, Mongolian Bling.
+Sumo wrestlers train in backstreet gyms hoping to be picked for elite training squads and eventually head to Tokyo, where many of them have gone on to beat Japanese champions.
+Nationally, the wrestling calendar comes to a colourful climax in July, when the city hosts the country's most important festival, Naadam.
 Mongolia's three main traditional sports are celebrated at this annual event: wrestling, archery and horse riding.

-Flying in to the city, it would be easy to overlook the communist capital in favour of the vastly more picturesque Mongolian countryside.
-But spend at least a couple of nights in the city on arrival and one at the end.
+Flying into the city, it would be easy to overlook the communist capital in favour of the vastly more picturesque Mongolian countryside.
+But spend at least a couple of nights here on arrival and one at the end.
 This metropolis will have you coming back for more.

 Do you see